NTSB urges ban on some helicopter flights at Washington airport where 67 people died in midair crash

 Cox said multiple things had to go wrong for this collision to happen.

-Within just a month's time earlier this year, there were four major aviation disasters in North America, including the midair collision over the Potomac and most recently in mid-February when a Delta flight flipped and landed on its roof at Toronto's Pearson Airport, injuring 21 people.
+Within just a month’s time earlier this year, there were four major aviation disasters in North America, most recently in mid-February when a Delta flight flipped and landed on its roof at Toronto’s Pearson Airport, injuring 21 people.

 Those accidents and close calls left some worried about the safety of flying even though fatal crashes are rare and the track record of U.S. airlines is remarkably sound.

-President Donald Trump blamed the midair collision over Washington, D.C., on what he called an "obsolete" air traffic control system and promised to replace it.
+President Donald Trump blamed the midair collision on what he called an “obsolete” air traffic control system and promised to replace it.
 He also faulted the helicopter for flying too high.

 Seewer reported from Toledo, Ohio; Funk reported from Omaha, Nebraska.